 Four hours.
 A study of the entrepreneurial aspects of business management including financial understanding as well as all of the activities in managing a business.
 Analyzes how entrepreneurs help shape and energize the free-enterprise system with innovation and job creation.
 Global considerations and entrepreneurships are included.
 The student will discover the advantages and pitfalls of entrepreneurship through the comprehensive development of a business plan assignment.

 BUS 3666 LEADERSHIP COMPETENCIES

 Four hours.
 Prerequisite: BUS 2217.
 Study and application of cases, concepts, and theories related to leadership.
 Experiential exercises are used to simulate leadership situations and facilitate growth in leadership skills and abilities.

 BUS 3670 FINANCIAL RISK MANAGEMENT

 Four hours.
-Prerequisites: ACC 2111 and ACC 2112 and ECO 2205 and ECO 2207.
+Prerequisites: ACC 2112 and ECO 2205 and ECO 2207.
 The course presents the fundamentals of financial risk management.
 It provides a realistic and conceptually motivated overview of risk management for global corporations.
 Techniques to identify, measure and manage financial risk including use of futures, options, swaps, real options, financial engineering, value-at-risk and other risk measures are studied and applied.

 BUS 3705 BUSINESS INFORMATION SYSTEMS